RMWinslow/posts/econ/timeusechange.md

 ---
-title: Time Use After the Covid Recession
+title: Time Use After Covid
 subtitle: How does time use change during recent recessions?
 An extension of (Aguiar, Hurst, Karabarbounis 2013)
 parent: Econ
 layout: post